Lacie300323/Library/README.md

 Semester 4 Library || DEV Rubriks

 ## Tutorial
-The folder tutorial includes a small tutorial of a Javascript Module Library.
+The folder <b>tutorial</b> includes a small tutorial of a Javascript Module Library.
 To use it, download the entire folder and its files.
 All the files necessary are included in the folder.
+All files have comments included to explain usage of functions.

 [View the Live Demo](http://i345175.iris.fhict.nl/reaperfy)